-- 37.1 The Trust must keep proper accounts and proper records in relation to the accounts. - 37.2 Monitor may with the approval of the Secretary of State give directions to the Trust as to the content and form of its accounts. - 37.3 The accounts are to be audited by the Trust's auditor. - 37.4 The Trust shall prepare in respect of each financial year annual accounts in such form as Monitor may with the approval of the Secretary of State direct. - 37.5 The functions of the Trust with respect to the preparation of the annual accounts shall be delegated to the Accounting Officer. - 37.6 The provisions of paragraph 12 of Annex 6 shall apply.
+- 37.1 The Trust must keep proper accounts and proper records in relation to the accounts. - 37.2 NHS Improvement/England may with the approval of the Secretary of State give directions to the Trust as to the content and form of its accounts. - 37.3 The accounts are to be audited by the Trust's auditor. - 37.4 The Trust shall prepare in respect of each financial year annual accounts in such form as NHS Improvement/England may with the approval of the Secretary of State direct. - 37.5 The functions of the Trust with respect to the preparation of the annual accounts as set out in paragraph 25 of Schedule 7 of the 2006 Act, shall be delegated to the Accounting Officer. - 37.6 The provisions of paragraph 12 of Annex 6 shall apply.